Fletcher Christian: Naval career

-Fletcher Christian began his naval career at a late age, joining the Royal Navy as a cabin boy when he was already seventeen years old (the average age for this position was between 12 to 15).
+Fletcher Christian began his naval career at a late age, joining the Royal Navy as a cabin boy when he was already seventeen years old (the average age for this position was between 12 and 15).
 He served for over a year on a third-rate ship-of-the-line along with his future commander, William Bligh, who was posted as the ship's sixth lieutenant.
-Christian next became a midshipman on the sixth-rate post ship HMS Eurydice and was made Master's Mate six months after the ship put to sea.
+Christian next became a midshipman on the sixth-rate post ship HMS Eurydice and was made master's mate six months after the ship put to sea.
 The muster rolls of HMS Eurydice indicate Christian was signed on for a 21-month voyage to India.
 The ship's muster shows Christian's conduct was more than satisfactory because "some seven months out from England, he had been promoted from midshipman to master's mate".

 After Eurydice had returned from India, Christian was reverted to midshipman and paid off from the Royal Navy.
 Unable to find another midshipman assignment, Christian decided to join the British merchant fleet and applied for a berth on board William Bligh's ship Britannia.
 Bligh had himself been discharged from the Royal Navy and was now a merchant captain.
 Bligh accepted Christian on the ship's books as an able seaman, but granted him all the rights of a ship's officer including dining and berthing in the officer quarters.
-On a second voyage to Jamaica with Bligh, Christian was rated as the ship's Second Mate.
+On a second voyage to Jamaica with Bligh, Christian was rated as the ship's second mate.

 In 1787 Bligh approached Christian to serve on board HMAV Bounty for a two-year voyage to transport breadfruit from Tahiti to the West Indies.
-Bligh originally had every intention of Christian serving as the ship's Master, but the Navy Board turned down this request due to Christian's low seniority in service years and appointed John Fryer instead.
-Christian was retained as Master's Mate.
+Bligh originally had every intention of Christian serving as the ship's master, but the Navy Board turned down this request due to Christian's low seniority in service years and appointed John Fryer instead.
+Christian was retained as master's mate.
 The following year, halfway through the Bounty's voyage, Bligh appointed Christian as acting lieutenant, thus making him senior to Fryer.

 On 28 April 1789, Fletcher Christian led a mutiny on board the Bounty and from this point forward was considered an outlaw.
 He was formally stripped of his naval rank in March 1790 and discharged after Bligh returned to England and reported the mutiny to the Admiralty Board.